zoe-pith/pith-site/about.md

 "_Gaunt, with long lashes... perfectly seared steak_" - [The New Yorker](http://www.newyorker.com/magazine/2015/10/26/supper-club)

 "_Reider is a dead ringer for Linguini from Ratatouille_" – [Gothamist](http://gothamist.com/2016/01/30/there_is_a_900-person_waiting_list.php)

+"_Reider is mesmerizing to watch at work_" - [Food and Wine](http://www.foodandwine.com/fwx/food/how-smoke-marijuana)